Khendolama/my-portfolio/README.md

 # My Developer Portfolio

 Welcome to my portfolio!
-I'm a passionate **web developer** with experience in building **full-stack applications** and solving complex problems with code.
+I'm a passionate **web developer**in building **full-stack applications** and solving problems with code.
 Below you'll find details about my projects, skills, and ways to connect with me.

 ---